uxai/non-profit-bloggers/README.md

 3. Sponsored posts should be at a bare minimum
 4. Your blog shouldn't be written by AI

-We will prioritize blogs on the list by those who also do not require cookies, and have minimal data tracking.

 ### Submit your website
 Create a Pull reuqest or create a new issue with the following information:
 1. Category